 Brain Development: 10 Ways Your Brain Changes as You Get Older

-Your brain development doesn't stop after you're a baby.
-It continues to grow new brain cells and connections—but decline starts earlier than you'd think.
+Brain development doesn't stop when you're young.
+You keep growing brain cells and connections, but decline starts earlier than you think.

 In uterus: Brain cell growth

 Before you took your first breath, your body was busy with brain development, preparing for life outside the womb.
-Newborns have about 100 billion neurons, says David Perlmutter, MD, neurologist and #1 New York Times bestselling author of Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life.
+Newborns have about 100 billion neurons, says David Perlmutter, MD, neurologist and New York Times-bestselling author of Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life.
 “That means the average rate of growth of brain cells during pregnancy is about 250,000 new brain cells per minute,” he says.
-Here are 50 more incredible things you didn’t know about the human brain.

 Newborn: More neurons and connections are built